roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Prico raised her face.
-Hinagiku was dazed to catch a sight of the countenance which inspired an impression​ akin she had been on a verge of tears.
+Hinagiku was dazed to catch a sight of the countenance which inspired an impression​ akin that of her being on a verge of tears.

 "What's so sad?"
-"__Here__, the occasion when Apricot had  unplugged a Power Cell.
+"__Here__, the happening when Apricot was  unplugged of a Power Cell.
 In spite Apricot didn't feel anything at that time, Apricot is awfully sad, presently.
 Why?"
 "Aah–, that is, I guess,"—Hinagiku moved her hand from Prico's head to her shoulder—"your emotions...  basically, your consciousness had began to sprout."
 "Consciousness?"
 "Aha.
 Right."